 A lot of this may be things along the lines of, “I hope you accomplished A, B, and C” but try to also talk about where you are today to help you reflect on your current situation.
 You can talk about your political views, your relationships, your short-term goals, in addition to your hopes for the future and what you’re aiming to accomplish by the time your future self is reading this.

 Or, you can write a letter to be opened at a specific event, such as right before you get married or have a child.
 Write what you hope these things will look like for you.
+Better yet, you can start future self journaling.
 Doing so will act as a good reminder and start an initiative to start working on what you hope to accomplish in the future.
 This activity will help your future self make the most of today.

 4. Reflect on a past mistake.